grinnell-cs/csc151-dh/_eboards/eboard07-3.md

   as good as I could do".
 * **Do not divide work on labs!
 Both partners should be working together on all the problems.**

+### Attendance / Mispronunciations

+* Sam has names in random order.
+* When you hear your name, say your name again and say how you used your Learn Differently Day.

 ### Racket notes / Debrief from last lab